Skip to search Skip to content

 Collection View Cell

 The collection view cell is an object within the collection view.
 It displays content with images to provide a more visual viewing experience.
 For guidance on how a collection view cell can be used within the collection view, see Collection View.
-Different collection view cell examples Anatomy A collection view cell consists of a mix [...]
+Different collection view cell examples Anatomy A. Image View Collection view cells are meant [...]

 Category: UI Components